 As a growing company, the number of items we produce and sell is increasing annually.
 The impact this creates is on both the environment, and the people involved in the process.
 We feel it is our duty to understand the impact of this activity, to ensure we are operating in the most responsible way possible, while acting on damaging or unsustainable practices.

-We are members of the Sustainable Apparel Coalition (SAC) and make use of the Higg Index (https://higg.com/) to measure parts of our impact.
-In 2020 and 2021 we predominantly used the ‘Product Module’ to estimate the environmental impact of some of our products.
+We are members of the Sustainable Apparel Coalition (SAC) and make use of the Higg Index to measure parts of our impact.
+We predominantly use the ‘Product Module’ (PM) and complementary ‘Material Sustainability Index’ (MSI) to estimate the environmental impact of our products.
 This platform is the backbone of our work to calculate our scope 3 emissions.

 The adoption of the SBTi goals and the use of the Higg Index simultaneously allowed us to construct both a high-level perspective of our impact (in greenhouse gas equivalent units) and a product-level perspective across multiple impact areas (such as water use and eutrophication).
 By identifying both perspectives we can look at ways of managing our impact on a variety of scales.

-We calculated scope 1 and 2 GHG emissions though internal sourcing of key metrics such as company vehicle use, office energy and office heating.
-This was collated and applied to the GHG Emission Calculation Tool (https://ghgprotocol.org/calculation-tools#cross_sector_tools_id) developed by the Greenhouse Gas Protocol.
+We calculated scope 1 and 2 GHG emissions through internal sourcing of key metrics such as company vehicle use, office and store electricity and heating consumption.
+This was collated and applied to the GHG Emission Calculation Tool developed by the Greenhouse Gas Protocol.
 This was the main tool used for calculation.

 For scope 3 emissions, we used internally sourced information to measure business travel and commuting, alongside the Higg index to measure a sample of our products.
-For the product data, we identified enough styles to represent over 80% of our production volume.
-These styles were accurately inputted within the Higg Index, and verified by our manufacturing partners.
-The resulting impact data was extrapolated alongside production volume data, to provide estimated impact data for the majority of our impact and scaled to create estimates for 100% of our production volume.
+To estimate the impact of our products, we identified enough styles to represent 80% of our production volume.
+For these styles we ask our suppliers to provide primary data, which is accurately inputted within the Higg Index Tools.
+The resulting impact data is extrapolated alongside the total production volume, to provide estimated data on the lifecycle impact of 100% our products.
 The data was then extracted from the Higg Index and applied to the GHG Emission Calculation Tool along with scope 1 and 2 data.

-Using this method of calculation, we identified the following environmental impacts for 2020 and 2021:
+Using this method of calculation, we identified the following environmental impacts of the last years:

 Scope 1: 6 tonnes Co2e